CloudReactor/docs/index.md

 ### More development options

 See the [development guide](/development.md) for instructions on how to debug, add dependencies, and run tests and checks.

 ---

+## Tracking rows processed, custom status messages

+Two frequent needs when it comes to monitoring tasks is understanding how many rows have been processed, and what a given task is doing.

+The CloudReactor dashboard provides pre-defined fields where this information can be viewed. **You just need to instrument your task to send this data to CloudReactor.**

+To see a working example of how to do this, see `/src/task_1.py` in the quickstart repo.
+Further instructions below!

+### Check that status updates are enabled

+In `/deploy/vars/common.yml`, look for the block starting with `wrapper: &default_task_wrapper`.

+Add the line `enable_status_updates: True` inside this block if it's not there already.
+It should look like this:

+    wrapper: &default_task_wrapper
+        enable_status_updates: True

+### Call send_update in your task

+1. In your .py file in `/src/`, import the status_updater library:
+    ```
+    from status_updater import StatusUpdater
+    ```

+2. Create a new instance of StatusUpdater e.g.

+    ```
+    updater = StatusUpdater()
+    ```

+3. To send number of rows:
+    ```
+    updater.send_update(success_count=success_num_rows)

+    ```

+    where `success_num_rows` is a variable containing the number of rows of "successful" records processed.

+    This number will then show up as the "processed" column in the CloudReactor dashboard.

+    You need to write the logic that tracks this number as part of your code (e.g. as rows are processed, increment the variable).

+4.

+---